-"I better not walk the same way as 'The Boy Who Lived', since he's so much more important than everyone else," Pansy mocked him with as much sarcasm that she could muster.
+"I better not walk the same way as 'The Boy Who Lived', since he's so much more important than everyone else," Pansy mocked him with all of the sarcasm that she could muster.
 Harry felt a flicker of anger surge through him as he stopped in his tracks and turned around to glare at her.

-"You say that like I chose to be who I am - I'm famous because my parents were murdered when I was a kid, that's not something I'm proud of or that I think makes me important," Harry spat furiously, surprising even himself by the sudden outburst.
+"You say that like I chose to be who I am.
+I'm famous because my parents were murdered when I was a kid, that's not something that I'm proud of," Harry spat furiously, surprising even himself by the sudden outburst.
 Pansy stopped and hesitated, opened her mouth, closed it, went slightly red and then blurted out, "I was just joking."

 "Hilarious.
 Now I know why everyone likes you so much," Harry said jadedly.
 He kept walking and Pansy followed.